CopilotC-Nvim/CopilotChat.nvim/README.md

 - `buffers` - Includes all open buffers in chat context
 - `buffer` - Includes only the current buffer in chat context
+- `files` - Includes all non-hidden filenames in the current workspace in chat context

 ### API